Ocead/HAR/README.md

 #### Executables

-The bulk of this repositories codes compiles to libraries, so to run them, you have to provide some code yourself.
+The bulk of this repository's code compiles to libraries, so to run them, you have to provide some code yourself.
 What this code has to contain needs to match one of these approaches:

 * **Arduino-like**: <br/>